Georgian Airways Flight 834: Decision to land

-The onboard cockpit radar and the updated weather condition from the ATC had provided sufficient information to the crew regarding the weather condition at their destination airport.
-In respect to the appropriate procedure, the presence of severe weather in the area around Kinshasa should have prevented the crew from attempting a landing at the airport.
-The crew of Flight 834 however decided to continue their approach to Kinshasa.
+The onboard cockpit radar and the updated weather condition from the ATC had provided sufficient information to the crew regarding the weather conditions at their destination airport.
+The appropriate procedure to the presence of severe weather in the area around Kinshasa was to avoid attempting a landing.
+The crew, however, decided to continue their approach.
 There had been doubts cast by the crew on the weather depiction on their radar, but even when they realized that the weather had indeed deteriorated throughout Kinshasa, they kept hoping that the weather would improve.
-This was caused by the imagery on their radar, in which the air mass was seen moving away from the airport.
+This was caused by the imagery on their radar, which showed the air mass moving away from the airport.

 The crew, believing that the airport would later be cleared of clouds, decided to continue their approach to Kinshasa.
-Their intention to land later became firmer as First Officer Tsutkiridze successfully obtained visual contact with the runway, which was on the right side of the aircraft.
-He then asked Captain Hovhanesyan to turn the aircraft to the right, but the Captain didn't make such input as he had not sighted the runway.
+Their intention to land later became firmer as First Officer Tsutkiridze obtained visual contact with the runway, which was on the right side of the aircraft.
+He then asked Captain Hovhanesyan to turn the aircraft to the right, but the captain did not make such input, as he had not sighted the runway.
 The first officer then tried to convince the captain by pointing the direction of the runway and adding that "there was nothing there" (no significant weather phenomenon compared to the other area) and thus it was safer for them to fly there.
 Captain Hovhanesyan later saw the runway as well and prepared the aircraft for landing.

-Their decision to land at Kinshasa, despite the adverse weather condition and their high airspeed, was described as inappropriate.
-According to the investigation, the crew might have had faced a "situation overload", which eventually decreased their ability to make decision correctly.
+Their decision to land, despite the adverse weather condition and their high airspeed, was described as inappropriate.
+According to the investigation, the crew might have had faced a "situation overload", which eventually decreased their ability to make decisions correctly.

 Procedural deviations

 Other than the inappropriate decision that had been made by the crew, investigators also noted multiple procedural deviations during the entirety of the flight.
-Among those deviations were crew commencing descent below their respective flight level of 10,000ft at a speed above normal, configuring aircraft for a landing attempt at an altitude below the minimum descent altitude, no landing checklist callout, no reporting short on final as requested by ATC, continuing approach below minimum descent altitude during adverse weather condition, non-adherence to weather avoidance procedure and numerous other procedural deviations.
+Among those deviations were crew commencing their descent below 10,000 ft at a speed above normal, configuring the aircraft for a landing attempt at an altitude below the minimum descent altitude, no landing checklist callout, no reporting short on final as requested by ATC, continuing approach below minimum descent altitude during adverse weather conditions, non-adherence to weather avoidance procedure and numerous other procedural deviations.

-The crew had flown in the DRC for an extended period of time without any kind of supervision from Georgian Airways, MONUSCO, Georgian and DRC civil aviation administration on their flight conduct.
-Due to this lack of supervision, the crew believed that their deviations from flight manual wouldn't be discovered by their supervisors.
-While Georgian Airways had adopted Flight Operations Quality Assurance (FOQA) program, the airline had not followed said policy for the CRJ100 fleet.
+The crew had flown in the DRC for an extended period of time without any kind of supervision from Georgian Airways, MONUSCO, Georgian and DRC civil aviation administration regarding their flight conduct.
+Due to this lack of supervision, the crew believed that their deviations from flight manual would not be discovered by their supervisors.
+While Georgian Airways had adopted a Flight Operations Quality Assurance (FOQA) program, the airline had not followed said policy for the CRJ100 fleet.
 This lack of management supervision enabled the crew to deviate from the approved procedures.